-YouTube TV combines the best of all things TV and streaming have to offer with access to live TV, on-demand movies, full seasons of popular TV shows, unlimited DVR space, YouTube videos, and the latest news clips.
+YouTube TV combines the best of all things TV and streaming has to offer with access to live TV, on-demand movies, full seasons of popular TV shows, unlimited DVR storage space, YouTube videos, and the latest news clips.

 So basically, everyone from your die-hard Seattle Seahawks fan dad to your princess-loving younger sister will have something to watch.

-- YouTube TV doesn't have the Hallmark or HISTORY channels
+- YouTube TV doesn't have MLB Network or the Tennis and HISTORY channels.

 How much does YouTube TV cost?

-If you’re a fan of sports, lifestyle, and broadcast channels, $65 per month for more than 85 channels is a huge win for everyone in the family—especially if you’re the one paying the bill.
+Youtube TV costs $65 per month.
+If you’re a fan of sports, lifestyle, and broadcast channels, 100 channels at that price is a huge win for everyone in the family—especially if you’re the one paying the bill.

-It has an unlimited cloud DVR and won’t erase your recordings until nine months have passed.
-YouTube TV also has NFL Network, NBA TV, and MLB Network for your sports entertainment at home.
-You won’t find these perks with another service at this price.
+It has an unlimited cloud DVR storage space and won’t erase your recordings until nine months have passed.

-YouTube TV gives you video on demand and live cable television shows.
+YouTube TV gives you on-demand content and live TV channels.
 You also get a vast amount of choices for whatever mood you happen to be in.
 You’ll find drama, comedy, reality, action, mystery, and documentaries all in one place.

 Does YouTube TV have fees?